ec500-software-engineering/case-study-zywan/README.md

 ## Analyze two defects in the project
 1. Does the issue require an architecture change, or is it just adding a new function or?
 2. make a patch / pull request for the project to fix problem / add feature
+Adding feature #10890
+1. Add Dice Loss: Dice Score/Loss (also known as F1-score or Sorensen score) should be added as a metric and loss function as these are very commonly used in image segmentation or bounding box problems.
+2. Linear Chain Conditional Random Field #4090
+Linear Chain CRF layer for sequence tagging tasks.
 ## Demonstration application of the system
 ### Background
 image classification of two classes of objects-- dogs and cats